GeekAlexis/FastMOT/README.md

   - Optical flow tracking
   - Camera motion compensation

-Unlike Deep SORT, the detector only runs at every Nth frame to achieve faster processing.
-For this reason, I adapted Deep SORT significantly.
-Both detector and feature extractor use the TensorRT backend and perform inference in an asynchronous way.
+Unlike Deep SORT, the detector only runs every N frames to achieve faster processing.
+For this reason, optical flow is used to fill in the gaps.
+I swapped the feature extractor in Deep SORT to a better model, OSNet.
+The tracker is also able to re-identify previously lost targets and keep the same track IDs.
+Both detector and feature extractor use the TensorRT backend and perform asynchronous inference.
 In addition, most algorithms, including kalman filter, optical flow, and track association, are optimized using Numba.
-Adding ReID enables Deep SORT to identify previously lost targets.
 I trained YOLOv4 on CrowdHuman while SSD's are pretrained COCO models from TensorFlow.
-The tracker is currently designed for pedestrian tracking.
+The tracker is currently designed for person tracking.

 ## Performance
 | Sequence | Density | MOTA (SSD) | MOTA (YOLOv4) | MOTA (public) | FPS |